thescientist13/HP_Stuff/src/pages/Harrypedia/people/Granger/Hermione_Jean.md

 displaying the worst of shallow female jealousy.
 It is the kind of behaviour that she would normally ascribe to Pansy.

 This one alone has mitigation, to an extent.
-Being male, I cannot _really_ speak for the mindset involved, but most young girls are _extremely_ insecure about their appearance.
-No matter how true or false the common perception of Veela may be (and, as stated, Hermione should know precisely how true it is), Hermione, Ginny, and every other woman would be _aware_ of that cultural baggage.
+Being male, I cannot *really* speak for the mindset involved, but most young girls are *extremely* insecure about their appearance.
+No matter how true or false the common perception of Veela may be (and, as stated, Hermione should know precisely how true it is), Hermione, Ginny, and every other woman would be *aware* of that cultural baggage.
 That is, they would be aware of [Fleur]'s magically enhanced beauty, which they can never live up to.
-This would enhance their own insecurity.
-If I did not have several _pages_ of other issues with Hermione's behaviour, I would be inclined to utterly ignore this topic.
+This would enhance their own insecurity (and Hermione is, in fact, *incredibly* insecure).
+If I did not have several *pages* of other issues with Hermione's behaviour, I would be inclined to utterly ignore this topic.
 As it stands, I include it to illustrate that each point is part of a pattern of insecure and immature behaviour that persists through the entire series.

 #### Advice to [Ginny]

-Hermione _is_ a very shallow female in many ways, something we see when we look at the the advice she gives to [Ginny] for dealing with a debilitating crush.
+Hermione *is* a very shallow female in many ways, something we see when we look at the the advice she gives to [Ginny] for dealing with a debilitating crush.
 The boy you like is not paying attention to you?
 Date some other guys.
 The cynical part of me hears this as "Make him jealous."
-While that approach happens to work in this case, [Harry] _does_ get jealous of [Dean], it is not a smart strategy.[^230208-2]
+While that approach happens to work in this case, [Harry] *does* get jealous of [Dean], it is not a smart strategy.[^230208-2]

 [^230208-2]:
     Ms. Davia Sills. "[Inducing Jealousy to Get Your Mate's Attention]"